Ehsangit2021/face-detection/README.md

 As you see, it counts faces and determines the pixel number for each face bounding box.
 Enlarge the image to see faces bounding box.

-ehsan-picture.ir is a url let you have an online evaluation.
+http://ehsan-picture.ir/ is a url let you have an online evaluation.
 Upload your image and enjoy.

 -------------------------------------------------------------------------------------------------------------------

-To following command run the python code.
+The following command run the python code.

 streamlit run vision.py